Proximal Quasi-Newton Methods for Multiobjective Optimization Problems

 Step 4 Set ${x^{k + 1}} = {x^k} + {d^k}$, update $B_i^{k + 1}$ by either one of the formula (12), (13) or (14).
 Set $k: = k + 1$, and go to Step 2.

-Similarly to Algorithm 1, we call Algorithm 2 to be BFGS method, SS-BFGS method and H-BFGS method without line searches for (NMOP), respectively, when one updates $\{B_i^{k }\}$ using (12), (13) and (14), respectively.
+When using (12), (13) and (14) to update $\{B_i^{k }\}$, we call the proximal quasi-Newton methods for (UMOP) in Algorithm 2 to be PQNM(BFGS) method without line searches, PQNM(SS-BFGS) method without line searches and PQNM(H-BFGS) method without line searches, respectively.
 And it is easy to see that the algorithm 2 stops at Step 3 with a Pareto stationary point or generates an infinite sequence of nonstationary points $\{ {x^k}\} $.
-Moreover, as we can see from the proof of Lemma 7, the objective function values also decrease in each iteration, i.e., \begin{flushleft} {\zihao{4}\textbf{\Large4\quad Convergence analysis}} \end{flushleft}
+Moreover, as we can see from the proof of Lemma 9, the objective function values also decrease in each iteration, i.e.,